 I retired from full-time education in 2018 after serving for five years as Headmaster of KYUEM, a prestigious pre-university college in Malaysia.
 My wife and I live in Cyprus, which has been our permanent home for more than 25 years.

-I now devote all my time to providing teacher training and development courses, online learning and various forms of educational consultancy.
+I now devote time to providing teacher training and development courses, online learning and various forms of educational consultancy.